-1. All of God's creation is subject to law.
-Each combination of the mineral kingdom is combined according to a law of definite proportions.
-See Lesson II, paragraph 9.

-2. The vegetable kingdom is also subject to law.
+- 1. All of God's creation is subject to law.
+Each combination of the mineral kingdon is combined according to a law of definite proportions.
+See Lesson 11, paragraph 9. - 2.
+The vegetable kingdom is also subject to law.
 Some vegetables were made to live in the water, others on the land.
 Some plants were created to live and thrive in the frigid zones, some in the temperate zones, while others were made to live only in the torrid zone.
 Should the water lily be transferred to dry land, and the rosebush to the pond, neither could live, but would soon wither and die.
 Should plants from the torrid zone be transplanted to the frozen regions of the north, and plants from the frigid zones to the equatorial regions, they would soon die; because it is impossible for plants to live and thrive unless they are allowed to remain in the place and have the nourishment designed for them by the Creator.
-This is an unvarying law of the vegetable kingdom.

-3. The animal kingdom is likewise subject to natural law.
+This is an unvarying law of the vegetable kingdom. - 3.
+The animal kingdom is likewise subject to natural law.
 Some animals live in the water, others on the land.
 Some thrive in warm climates, others in the cold.
 No animal created to live in the water could live on the dry land, nor could any made to live on land exist in the water.
 No polar bear could live long in the torrid zone, any more than a monkey could in the regions of the poles.
 A hen might say that she had as good a right to dive and swim in the water as a duck, and she might attempt it, but she would soon find out that her fate was sealed, unless some higher being would rescue her from the watery grave.
-Thus it is evident that the animal kingdom is also subject to unchangeable laws, which they must obey in order to live and thrive.
+Thus it is evident that the animal kingdom is also subject to unchangeable laws, which they must obey in order to live and thrive. - 4.
+"The harmony of creation depends upon the perfect conformity of all beings, of everything animate and inanimate, to the law of the Creator.
+God has ordained laws for the government, not only of living beings, but of all the operations of nature.
+Everything is under fixed laws, which cannot be disregarded.
+But while everything in nature is governed by natural laws, man alone, of all that inhabit the earth, is amenable to moral law."
+Patriarchs and Prophets, p.
+52.